-Titles in this collection: 328
+Titles in this collection: 581

-Tested with: SimCoupe 1.1
+Tested with SimCoupe 1.2.11

-File count (uncompressed): 328
+File count (uncompressed): 243

-File size (uncompressed): 268.7 MB
+File size (uncompressed): 199.1 MB

-Format: .dsk, .mgt, and .sad
+Format: .dsk, .sad, and .mgt

-The SAM Coupé was an 8-bit computer launched in 1989, a time where 16-bit computers were already on the rise.
+The SAM Coupé was an 8-bit computer launched in Europe in 1989, a time where 16-bit computers were already on the rise.
 Even so, it was a powerful machine that rivaled some performance and features of 16-bit systems and was intended to be an affordable step between the two generations.

-However, there was an extremely dedicated fanbase that kept the charming SAM Coupé alive for years past its discontinuation, mostly in the form of independent applications, games, and magazines on disk.
+However, there was an extremely dedicated fanbase that kept the charming SAM Coupé alive for years past its discontinuation, mostly in the form of an incredible amount of independent applications, games, and magazines on disk.

 Demos of games that never saw a full release, games not in English (but only if they were easy enough to play without being fluent in another language), independent / homebrew games from the lifespan of the machine, plus these extras: